-All shelter providers will offer housing-focused case management and service planning to their clients.
-As part of case management, shelter staff will:
+All transitional housing program providers will offer housing-focused case management and service planning to their residents.
+As part of case management, staff will:

-- a.
-Meet with a client within 72 business hours of admission to the shelter - i.
-This meeting will include discussing options for diversion - b.
-Provide appropriate and timely referrals to Indigenous service providers - c.
-Review the information collected at intake for accuracy (see Section 7.2 Book-In / Intakes) - i.
+- Meet with a resident within 72 business hours of admission into the transitional housing program - This meeting will include discussing options for diversion - b.
+Provide appropriate and timely referrals to Indigenous service providers - Review the information collected at intake for accuracy and ensure there is an agreement as to the purpose and length of stay (see Section 7.2 - Book-In / Intakes) - i.
 Update HIFIS with any additional or updated information collected - d.
-Work with clients to document a service plan by conducting an initial assessment of the client's needs, strengths, challenges and preferences no later than fourteen days after admission - i.
+Work with residents to document a service plan by conducting an initial assessment of the resident's needs, strengths, challenges and preferences no later than fourteen days after admission - i.
 Update HIFIS with all additional information collected